 8.4 Administered by the Office for Product Safety and Standards, the ‘Primary Authority’ scheme provides for a statutory partnership to be formed between a business and a single authority, e.g. a local authority.
 That single authority, the Primary Authority, can provide a national inspection strategy within which other local regulators can operate, to improve the effectiveness of visits by local regulators and enable better sharing of information between them.
 The Primary Authority scheme therefore aims to ensure that local regulation is consistent at a national level.

-8.5 Since October 2013, the Primary Authority scheme was extended to include age-restricted sales of gambling, although does not apply to any other aspect of the Act.
+8.5 Since October 2013, the Primary Authority scheme has been extended to include age-restricted sales of gambling in England and Wales.
+It does not apply to any other aspect of the Act.
 This means local authorities in England and Wales must follow any age restricted sales of gambling national inspection plans and strategies that are published on the Primary Authority register when considering proactive age restricted sales (gambling) activity including testing.
 Primary Authority plans do not prohibit authorities undertaking reactive test purchasing.

 8.6 This Authority recognises the value and importance of the Primary Authority scheme and as is required, will engage with Primary Authorities where and when necessary.